Guitar Tuner for Beginners: Complete Step-by-Step Guide

 Read guideLearn five beginner-friendly guitar strumming patterns, how to count them, and how to practice them in time without losing the beat.

-Read guideAfter reading the guides, use these tools to tune your guitar, practice timing, or find chord shapes.
+Read guideAfter reading the guides, use these tools to tune your guitar, check pitch, practice timing, or find chord shapes.